ag508/RAG-With-Claude-3.5-Sonnet/README.md

 4. Download Data: The code creates a directory called data/your_data/ and downloads a JSON file containing the data for the RAG model from a GitHub repository.

-5. Load Data: Use Your onw Json file, or Use any site links to scrape data and create a Json file.
+5. Load Data: Use Your own Json file, or Use any site links to scrape data and create a Json file.
 The SimpleDirectoryReader class from LlamaIndex is used to load the data from the downloaded JSON file.

 7. Index Data: The loaded data is passed to the VectorStoreIndex.from_documents method, which